 In my head, I know what great writing looks like.
 I have read it, analyzed it, and admired it.
 I used to write for fun, but after college I began constantly analyzing and reanalyzing my own work to the point that I don’t even write for fun anymore.
 Yikes!

 I now like to think that ignorance is bliss when it comes to being creative.
-Knowing too much about anything in the creative realm can cause paralysis because with this newfound knowledge, it becomes easier to compare where you are, what you think you’re capable of, and what you’ve done with what you know and the work you admire from others.
+Knowing too much about anything in the creative realm can cause paralysis because with this newfound knowledge, it becomes easier to compare where you are, what you think you’re capable, and what you’ve done with what you know and work you admire from others.
+Ten times out of 10, comparison leads to a feeling of pride or discouragement, and for me, these meander into a creative paralysis.
 Comparison is the pathway that leads to the death of creativity.
-Ten times out of 10 comparison leads to a feeling of either pride or discouragement.
-For me, these two extremes wind and meander into a weird sort of creative paralysis.

 The quote on the side was a mini pep talk I gave to myself during an internal debate about my procrastinating with writing…

 “Jump in!
 It’s less painful when you do it quickly.
 Like with swimming, the discomfort is drawn out indefinitely when you linger and slowly wade into the cold waters.
 Just do it afraid!” – me

 So my big takeaway is TAKE A STEP.
 Or better yet, JUMP IN!
 If there’s something you enjoy doing don’t get sucked into the black hole of information gathering and comparing.
 Go for it!